Bol d'Or

 The Bol d’Or is a 24-hour endurance race for motorcycles, held annually in France.
+The race is part of the FIM Endurance World Championship.
 The riding of each bike is now shared by a team of three riders.

 History

 The Bol d’Or, first organized by Eugene Mauve, in 1922, was a race for motorcycles, and automobiles limited to 1100cc engine capacity (in the 1950s the limit was raised to 1500cc, and later to 2000cc).
 Today, the Bol d’Or is exclusively a race for motorcycles, although there are a number of side "attractions", such as races for amateur riders and for classic bikes.